-For owners of older homes it is important to keep the character of their old home while brining the comfort level and energy efficiency into the 21st century with the right insulation.
+For owners of older homes, it is important to keep the character of their old home while bringing the comfort level and energy efficiency into the 21st century with the right insulation.

 If you want to learn more about the benefits of foam insulation, check out the Learning Center on our website.